ibeatty/clickercentral/_TODO.md

 # ClickerCentral Site To-Do List

+## Hosting

+* Modify DNS w/Dreamhost to point https://clickercentral.net to the GitHub Pages site, and redirect clickercentral.org to https://clickercentral.net.

 ## Functionality

 * A few items have a "Related Items" section at the bottom of the teacher commentary, containing nothing other than "002" or etc. Make these more informative and linked.